Veggies with Sole Baby Food Recipe

 Preparation:

 For this recipe, we used sweet baby broccoli because that’s what the organic section of our grocery store had available.
 Sweet baby broccoli is very similar to regular broccoli.
 It has a milder taste and thinner, more delicate stalks.
-We have made this same recipe using regular broccoli and it worked very well.
+We have made this same recipe using regular broccoli, and it worked very well.

 Prepare your cauliflower and broccoli by removing the leaves and stems.
-If using regular broccoli, make sure that you remove the stalk all the way to the floret.
+If you’re using regular broccoli, make sure that you remove the stalk all the way to the floret.
 The thick stalks will get stringy and difficult for little mouths to eat.
-Take the broccoli and cauliflower florets, put them in a large bowl, and fill with lukewarm water.
-Let them sit for a few minutes.

-Drain the broccoli and cauliflower florets and give them a good rinse.
-Put the florets into the steamer and reduce the heat to medium.
+Put the broccoli and cauliflower florets into the steamer and reduce the heat to medium.
 Steam for about 10-15 minutes or until tender.
-If using sweet baby broccoli, put the cauliflower on the bottom, and the broccoli on the top.
-Once the vegetables are cooked and you have removed them from the steamer, set aside some of the water that you used for steaming.
+If using sweet baby broccoli, put the cauliflower on the bottom and the broccoli on the top.

 I’m sure your little one enjoyed this thoroughly! #bloggerclubuk